storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap SQLitePlugin - iOS version

-Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from https://github.com/davibe/Phonegap-SQLitePlugin.
+Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin).

 Created by @joenoon and @davibe